 We’ve worked with an exciting range of people using Haru at their homes, in studios, at design fairs and in offices, and it’s had an eye-opening ability to encourage people to be creative – to make patterns, designs and art.
 And to have fun.

 We’ve also worked with some contemporary artists, exploring Haru’s potential.
+You can see some of the results here.

 There are three kinds of Haru tape.
 The paper-based washi tape, available in 48 colours.
 Ideal for decorating walls, doors and furniture, it’s easy to work with and strong, and has a semi-opaque, matte finish, which means you can build up colours through layering.
 It comes in 10 metre rolls in four different widths – 50mm, 150mm, 300mm and 600mm – and sticks securely but is easily peeled off.